kadimetla/doc-adk-training/training/module25-observability/README.md

 5. You register your plugin when you instantiate the `Runner`: `Runner(plugins=[MyMetricsPlugin()])`.

 This event-driven, plugin-based architecture is the foundation for building sophisticated, enterprise-grade monitoring for your agents.

+### Key Takeaways
+- The ADK **Plugin System** provides a modular way to add observability features like logging, metrics, and tracing without modifying the agent's core logic.
+- Plugins are classes that inherit from `BasePlugin` and implement the `on_event_callback` method to intercept and process all events during an agent's execution.
+- This event-driven architecture allows for a clean separation of concerns between the agent's business logic and its monitoring infrastructure.
+- You register plugins by passing them to the `Runner`'s constructor: `Runner(plugins=[...])`.